North Star, Delaware: Education

 North Star is divided between the Red Clay Consolidated School District and the Christina School District.

 In all of the Red Clay area, North Star Elementary is the zoned elementary school, and H. B. duPont Middle School is the zoned middle school.
 In portions of the Red Clay area zoned high schools include John Dickinson High School, and Alexis I. duPont High School.

 The Christina portion is zoned to Maclary Elementary School, Shue/Medill Middle School, and Newark High School.
 Previously Grades 5-6 were assigned to Bancroft Intermediate School in Wilmington.

+North Star School District 30 merged into the Alexis I. DuPont Special School District effective August 7, 1931.
+The Alexis DuPont Special school district was reorganized on July 1, 1969, as the Alexis I. DuPont School District.
+The Alexis I. DuPont district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Christina and Red Clay districts, in 1981.

 Notable Places

 North Star contains Woodside Farm Creamery and the Chinese American Community Center.